|

 The role of CERN in scientific outreach

-Beyond research, CERN also plays an essential role in scientific outreach.
+Beyond research, CERN also plays a crucial role in scientific outreach.
 Through various initiatives, the laboratory strives to make science accessible to all.
 For example, conferences, educational materials, and public events help demystify complex concepts related to particle physics, thereby inspiring new generations of scientists and fostering public interest in science.

-Finally, CERN’s discoveries are not limited to theoretical physics.
-They also have practical implications, as evidenced by the rise of derived technologies, such as advanced detection and innovations in sustainable energy, particularly those based on solar energy.
-These advances illustrate how fundamental research can positively impact society and promote sustainable solutions for our collective future.
+Finally, CERN’s discoveries extend beyond theoretical physics.
+They also have practical implications, as evidenced by the rise of derivative technologies, such as advanced detection and innovations in sustainable energy, particularly those based on solar energy.
+These advancements illustrate how fundamental research can positively impact society and promote sustainable solutions for our collective future.

 Comparison of CERN’s Major Discoveries

-Since its inception in 1954, CERN has been at the forefront of particle physics research, revealing mysteries that shape our understanding of the universe.
-This article examines some of these pivotal discoveries, their impact on science and society, and their significance for the future of physics.
+Since its creation in 1954, CERN has been at the forefront of particle physics research, revealing mysteries that shape our understanding of the universe.
+This article examines some of these landmark discoveries, their impact on science and society, and their significance for the future of physics.

 The discovery of W and Z bosons